AI for Road security

 AI for Autonomous and assisted driving

 The FG-AI4AD supports standardization activities for services and applications enabled by AI systems in autonomous and assisted driving.
-The FG-AI4AD will focus upon the behavioural evaluation of AI responsible for the dynamic driving task in accordance with the 1949 and 1968 Convention on Road Traffic of the UNECE Global Forum for Road Safety.
+The FG-AI4AD will focus upon the behavioural evaluation of AI responsible for the dynamic driving task in accordance with the 1949 and 1968 Convention on Road Traffic of the UNECE Global Forum for Road security.
 Learn more…

 Contact us